-Q. What’s the single best piece of astronomy equipment you can own, whether on a budget or not?
+Q. What’s the single best piece of astronomy equipment you can own, on a budget or otherwise?

 Portable, light weight, robust and with plenty of daylight applications, a good pair of low or medium power binoculars is probably the single best investment you can make for stargazing or astronomy.

 Unaided your eyes can potentially pick out between 5000-7000 stars from a dark site.
 With a good pair of medium powered binoculars that figure jumps to a staggering 600,000 stars!

 Although binoculars don’t give you the huge magnifications that telescopes do they make up for that with stunning wide field views of star fields and clusters.
 Objects like the Pleiades, the Perseus double cluster, Orion’s nebula, the Hyades, Comets, the Andromeda galaxy and the Moon look incredible through binoculars.